Skip to contents

 We can also link these two pointers together so that the fims_info::Information class links up with the fims_popdy::LogisticMaturity, but more details on this later.

-The LogisticMaturity class in the fims namespace defined in logistic.hpp in the directory inst/include/population_dynamics/maturity/functors has an evaluate method (i.e., function) that takes an input, x and returns the output from a logistic function (defined in fims_math.hpp in the directory inst/include/common) using the class member inflection_point and slope values.
+The LogisticMaturity class in the fims namespace defined in inst/include/population_dynamics/maturity/functors/logistic.hpp has an evaluate method (i.e., function) that takes an input, x and returns the output from a logistic function (defined in inst/include/common/fims_math.hpp) using the class members inflection_point and slope values.
+Other modules that use the logistic function use the same function in fims_math.hpp, e.g., logistic selectivity, and thus, the logistic equation is only defined once within the source code but used for multiple modules.

 namespace fims_popdy {